loschtreality/Cine-Reel/README.md

 This project will be created with:

-- D3.js library for the visualizatons and functionality of the wheel
+- D3.js library for the visualizations and functionality of the wheel
-- SCSS for color schemes and the ability to switch between schemes
+- CSS for color schemes and D3 selectors to give buttons the ability to switch between schemes

 ## Wireframe